Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Introduction

 A major task in physiological time series analysis is to detect and estimate the complex oscillatory pattern of the observed stochastic process over time.
 In the past century, researchers have established various physiological knowledge about the complex oscillatory signals and its clinical applications; see, for example, dynamics in the breathing signal \citep{benchetrit2000} and electrocardiogram \citep{malik1996} for a far from exhaustive list of reference.
 However, there are still a lot left unknown when we encounter a physiological time series, probably due to its complicated characteristic structure.
 Specifically, common characteristics shared by physiological time series include but not exclusively the following.
 First, the time series is usually composed of multiple oscillatory components, and each component usually oscillates with time-varying frequency, amplitude, or even oscillatory morphology.
 Second, the signal is usually contaminated by non-stationary noise, and various artifacts.
 Moreover, the frequency or amplitude of an oscillatory component might abruptly jump from one to another.

 There have been quite a few analysis tools developed in the time-frequency (TF) analysis society (\cite{daubechies1992}, \cite{flandrin1998time}) toward studying this kind of time series with various clinical applications.
-However, TF analysis tools, particularly those nonlinear-type tools, are not widely considered in the time series society and their statistical properties are largely unknown, except few current efforts; for example, \cite{Adak1998,Nason2000,chen2014,bruna2015intermittent,sourisseau2019}.
+However, TF analysis tools, particularly those nonlinear-type tools, have not been widely considered in the time series society and their statistical properties are largely unknown, except few current efforts; for example, \cite{Adak1998,Nason2000,chen2014,bruna2015intermittent,sourisseau2019,liu2022asymptotic}.
 It is interesting to ask if it is possible to apply existing TF analysis tools and the underlying ideas, to design more suitable statistical analysis and inferential tools.
+We shall mention that the local change point detection statistic can be viewed as detecting discontinuity by the Haar wavelet.
 In this study, motivated by the clinical needs of detecting oscillatory components and quantifying its dynamics, we focus on two critical problems with a direct clinical interest.
 Specifically, under the oscillatory signal model with non-stationary noise model that we will introduce soon, we design a statistic to determine if there is an oscillatory component in a given physiological signal, and provide a strategy applying the wavelet analysis to decide if an oscillatory component has a change point behavior in its frequency over time.
+To our knowledge, there exists no statistics literature on oscillation change point detection, except some remotely related literature (\cite{last2008detecting}, \cite{lavielle2000multiple} and \cite{preuss2015detection}).
+A detailed literature review of oscillation frequency and change point detection can be found in Section \ref{sec:lr} of the supplementary.